 The season for outdoor cooking is upon us.
-Warmer weather means that many people are firing up the grill or smoker to cook their food outdoors.
+Warmer weather means that many people are firing up the grill or smoker to cook their food outdoors. we all know the Pandemic last year was a real bummer for most of us but this year; 2021 will be different.
+We will be grilling outdoors more this season than last.
 These methods make for tasty food with a flavor that you just can’t get from cooking indoors on the stove.
 For those who are unfamiliar with smoking and grilling, the terms may be difficult to differentiate.
 Both methods involve using outdoor equipment to cook food, but there are some key differences between smoking and grilling.
 Lastly, we have the term barbecuing, which is often used interchangeably with grilling depending on the region in which you live.
 The following information can help understand the difference between the three terms.

 Basic Differences in the Terms